 We start out with former racer Shelby, relegated selling cars after his high octane driving career sent him into high blood pressure territory that becomes life threatening.
 His British hot-headed friend Ken, both a second to none racer and mechanic, is either pissing off race judges, customers at his mechanic shop or getting his business shut down by the IRS.
-He’s given support by his wife Mollie (Caitriona Balfe, good in a very traditionally underwritten wife role) and his son Patrick (a stunningly good Noah Jupe, nailing his accent work like a champ).
+He’s given support by his wife Mollie (Caitriona Balfe, good in a very traditionally underwritten wife role) and his son Patrick (a stunningly good Noah Jupe, this kid is the real deal).

 For Henry Ford II, the legacy of his grandfather’s car company is in a downward spiral in the 1960s and with nary a good new idea coming down the assembly line he’s ready to shut the whole thing down.
 “The next man who comes to my office with an idea keeps his job,” he says to the autoworkers.
 As played by the steely, brilliant Tracy Letts, Ford is a man stuck in the past with no insight on the future.

 In steps a young executive named Lee Iacocca (who would later revive the Chrysler Corporation in the 1980s) who suggests that the first generation of post-war children are now the age to drive and they don’t want the old fashioned cars of their parents, they want the sports cars of Italy.
 He details that the Ferrari company has consistently won the Le Mans and suggest that Ford buys Ferrari.
 After a contentious meeting with Enzo Ferrari, backdoor dealings sink the plan and make Ford and his team look like buffoons.